belindadunu/Blitz2/README.md

 ```
 - Tested script and changed instance to t2.medium
 - Verified new instance type with `aws ec2 describe-instance-types`
-- Migrated application to m4.xlarge instance
+- Migrated application to m5.xlarge instance

 <img width="610" alt="blitz2_img15" src="https://github.com/belindadunu/Blitz2/assets/139175163/20843724-451d-4a17-887e-333c94feea32">
 <img width="515" alt="blitz2_img16" src="https://github.com/belindadunu/Blitz2/assets/139175163/04898907-7089-44f6-a1f5-b8d2bd99c56e">
 <img width="494" alt="blitz2_img18" src="https://github.com/belindadunu/Blitz2/assets/139175163/414c8d34-d574-47e1-9e9b-d8b058609ab7">

 ## Final Load Test Results (Projected)
-- Planning to rerun the test with 14,000 concurrent users on m4.xlarge instance
+- Planning to rerun the test with 14,000 concurrent users on m5.xlarge instance
 - Predict the application will serve 100% of traffic without crashes or degradation
-- Expect no request timeouts or 500 errors
+- Expect no request timeouts or 500 status code errors

 _Please note that projected results are based on an analysis of previous load test data and new architecture sizing.
 Actual performance metrics will be updated after QA completes validation testing."_

 ## Conclusion (Projected)
 The t2.medium instance lacked the resources to handle the target load.
-Migrating to m4.xlarge provided the necessary CPU, memory, and network capacity to serve 14,000 concurrent users successfully.
+Migrating to m5.xlarge provided the necessary CPU, memory, and network capacity to serve 14,000 concurrent users successfully.
 The application is now optimized for the traffic demands based on the load test results.

 ![blitz2](https://github.com/belindadunu/Blitz2/assets/139175163/d2ba2b9f-68f3-4cdc-bda5-8a3e1e1d1a46)